Is Satin Silk?

 The simple answer: Satin and silk are two different things.

-The trickier bit is that it’s not always quite that straightforward, as they’ve got some similarities.
+The trickier bit is that it’s not always quite that straightforward, as there are quite a number of similarities at play.

 Let’s dig deeper into what sets them apart.